EleutherAI/info/jobs_board.md

 ## Mathematics

-We have a need for theoretical and applied mathematicians to assist with various tasks, predominantly but not exclusively surrounding implementing group equivariant neural networks.
-Reach out to Stella Biderman on discord to discuss one-on-one.
+We have a need for theoretical and applied mathematicians to assist with various tasks, predominantly but not exclusively surrounding implementing group equivariant neural networks and doing topological data analysis.
+We are interested in expanding the more mathematically sophisticated research we do, but we are strongly limited by the number of mathematicians we have.

+Reach out to Stella Biderman on Discord if you can help.